-Nearly 500,000 in Wuhan may have had virus: Study | The Asian Age Online, Bangladesh
+Nearly 500,000 in Wuhan may have had virus: study | The Asian Age Online, Bangladesh

 The study, carried out early this year, took samples from 34,000 people in Wuhan, as well the broader Hubei province, Beijing, Shanghai and four other provinces, said China's CDC in a statement on WeChat.

-Researchers found an antibody prevalence rate of 4.43% in Wuhan, and a prevalence rate of 0.44% in the broader Hubei province.
+Researchers found an antibody prevalence rate of 4.43% in Wuhan, and a prevalence rate of 0.44% in the broader Hubei province, reports BBC.

 The study comes ahead of a visit by a team of international scientists to Wuhan to investigate the origins of the virus.
 They will visit next month, following months of negotiations with Beijing, who had been reluctant to agree to an independent inquiry.